Hosting a Sigma Xi Distinguished Lecturer

 - Consider asking the institutions affiliated with the chapter for support for the lecture.
 Other support may come from academic societies, businesses or industry that are particularly interested in the topic.

-- Applications for a subsidy through the Sigma Xi Administrative Offices were due by March 1.
-If you have any questions, please e-mail firstname.lastname@example.org.
+- Applications for a subsidy through the Sigma Xi Administrative Offices are due by March 1.

-- Arrangements should be confirmed with the lecturer in writing through either U.S. mail or e-mail.
+- Arrangements should be confirmed in writing with the lecturer.

-- Arrangements should be made as early in the fiscal year (July - June fiscal year) as possible.
-The Distinguished Lecturers frequently have busy travel schedules and early planning will optimize the chapter's chances of getting their first choice for lecturer.
+- Arrangements should be made as early as possible.
+Lecturers frequently have busy travel schedules and early planning will optimize the chapter's chances of getting their first choice for lecturer.

 - The Committee on Lectureships, through the Sigma Xi Administrative Offices, should be informed of the arrangements as soon as they are confirmed.
-Please contact the offices through mail, phone 800-243-6534 x 206 or email@example.com.
+Please contact the offices through mail, phone 800-243-6534 x 206 or contact us by email.